ares466/aws-notes/devops-pro/BEANSTALK.md

 Beanstalk creates another stack of your application with the updated application code.
 Once successfully validated, a CNAME can be switched to enable the new application version (i.e., green) and eliminate traffic on the old application version (i.e., blue).

-Outage: No
+Outage: No.
 Capacity Reduction: No
 Deployment time: Very slow
 Rollback: Easy
 Extra cost: Yes

 ![EB Deployment - Blue/Green](./static/images/eb_bluegreen.png)